h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 **Note:** The top section is the original dataset with training data, the gap and the period we want to predict is also known as the test.

 - The training data expands a certain number of time units.
 The time units can be anything, it can be years, months, weeks, seconds or just an integer value that increments over time.
 When the training data stops, then the test data period begins, these are the periods we want to make predictions for.
-- Another item to note is the gap, which DAI accounts for.
+- Another item to note is the gap, which Driveless AI accounts for.
 The gap is when you don’t have the most recent information available when you want to make predictions.
 For instance, when we want to make a prediction for tomorrow but we only have data from yesterday because our dataset was not updated today.
 This means that the only data available to make the predictions are all the data up to yesterday.
-The second section of the image is what happens behind the scenes in DAI to optimize for the top dataset.
-Here a window which includes test and gap are taken and DAI tries to replicate them internally.
+The second section of the image is what happens behind the scenes in Driveless AI to optimize for the top dataset.
+Here a window which includes test and gap are taken and Driveless AI tries to replicate them internally.
 We go to the most recent part of the training data and form a validation dataset.
 This new validation dataset will be of the same size as the test dataset with an artificially added gap so that it matches the original window.
-Then DAI uses any remaining periods to generate periods to form a training dataset.
+Then Driveless AI uses any remaining periods to generate periods to form a training dataset.

 As previously noted, the training dataset is appropriately split such that the amount of validation data samples equals that of the testing dataset samples.
 If we want to determine valid lags, we must consider what happens when we will evaluate our model on the testing dataset.
 Essentially, the minimum lag size must be greater than the gap size.